mangrovedao/mangrove.js/packages/bot-arbitrage/README.md

 ## Strategy

-The following strategyt is followed in order to execute an arbitrage opportunity:
+The following strategy is followed in order to execute an arbitrage opportunity:

 - Checks the current best offer (bid and ask) on Mangrove
 - Uses that price and volume to check price on Uniswap v3
 - If the there is an arbitrage opportunity, it tries to execute the trades.
-- If the trades has not been profitable, the transaction will revert.
+- If the trades were not profitable, the transaction will revert.
-- The amount of gasSpent for the transaction is calculated and if the transaction is profitable, the transaction is executed.
+- The amount of gasSpent for the transaction is calculated and taken into account if the transaction is profitable.
+It not, the transaction is executed.

 ### Options

-The bot can be configured to first trade the holding token into the tokens needed for the arbitrage opportunity on Uniswap v3 and then trade the tokens on Mangrove.
+The bot can be configured to first trade the holding token into the token needed for the arbitrage opportunity on Uniswap v3 and then trade the token on Mangrove.
 This is done by setting the `exchange` option to `Uniswap`.
-If the `exchange` option is set to `Mangrove`, the bot will first trade the holding token into the tokens needed for the arbitrage opportunity on Mangrove and then trade the tokens on Uniswap v3.
+If the `exchange` option is set to `Mangrove`, the bot will first trade the holding token into the token needed for the arbitrage opportunity on Mangrove and then trade the token on Uniswap v3.

 ## Installation